varghese-peter/EEG-Discrimination-study/README.md

 <b> MMN </b>

-Run the "Step 2_MMN" script
+Run the "Step 2_MMN" script.

 Step 3 has to be done manually.
 Refer to the "Step 3.pdf" document